Factbox: Key economic policy stances of Japan's next PM candidates

 FUMIO KISHIDA

-A former foreign minister with experience as a banker, Kishida had previously said if he were to become ruling party head, fiscal consolidation would be a major pillar of policy.
+A former foreign minister with experience as a banker, Kishida had previously said if he were to become leader, fiscal consolidation would be a major pillar of policy.

-He has also voiced doubts over the Bank of Japan's prolonged ultra-loose monetary policy, saying in 2018 the current stimulus cannot last forever.
+He has also voiced doubts over the Bank of Japan's (BOJ) prolonged ultra-loose monetary policy, saying in 2018 stimulus cannot last forever.

-With the economy suffering from the COVID-19 pandemic's shock, Kishida told a magazine on Monday the BOJ must maintain its 2% inflation target and ultra-loose monetary policy.
-He also said Japan needs a fiscal stimulus package of more than 30 trillion yen ($273 billion). read more
+With the economy suffering from the COVID-19 pandemic, Kishida told a news conference laying out his economic policy on Wednesday that the BOJ must maintain its 2% inflation target and ultra-loose monetary policy. read more

+He told a magazine on Monday that Japan needed a fiscal stimulus package of more than 30 trillion yen ($272 billion). read more

 Kishida's economic stance differs somewhat from that of Suga, who carried over much of his predecessor Shinzo Abe's "Abenomics" reflationary policies.

-In a recent news conference, Kishida said Japan cannot solve structural problems just by propping up growth, distancing himself from Abenomics that sought to fix Japan's tattered finances by achieving high growth and boosting tax revenues.
+Kishida said Japan cannot solve structural problems just by propping up growth, distancing himself from Abenomics that sought to fix tattered finances by achieving high growth and boosting tax revenues.

 SANAE TAKAICHI

-A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a re-modeled version of "Abenomics" including bold monetary easing.
+A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a remodelled version of "Abenomics" including bold monetary easing.

-In a recent interview with domestic media, Takaichi said Japan should freeze a goal for achieving a balanced budget until inflation hits the central bank's 2% target, so that both fiscal and monetary policies are kept expansionary.
+Takaichi, referring to her economic vision as "Sanaenomics", told a news conference Japan should freeze a goal for achieving a primary budget surplus, excluding new bond sales and debt-servicing costs, until inflation hits the central bank's 2% target, so that both fiscal and monetary policies are kept expansionary.

+"Sanaenomics has three pillars of bold monetary easing, fiscal spending and crisis-control investment," Takaichi said.
+"We'll mobilise all of them to achieve the 2% inflation target."

+While calling for a swift compilation and enactment of an extra budget to fund economic stimulus, Takaichi said there was no need to lower the sales tax rate from 10%.

-She also said Japan should issue more government bonds to fund investment in growth areas, because it "does not need to worry about defaulting on its debt" given current low borrowing costs and the central bank's ability to keep printing money.
+She said earlier Japan should issue more government bonds to fund investment in growth areas because it does not need to worry about defaulting on its debt given current low borrowing costs and the central bank's ability to keep printing money.

 TARO KONO